Lugano, Switzerland

 Prof. Raingard Esser (University of Groningen, Faculty of Arts)

-This summer school is designed for MA students and PhD students in History, Cultural Studies, Art History, Curatorial and Museum Studies and related disciplines.
+This summer school is designed MA students and PhD students in History, Cultural Studies, Art History, Curatorial and Museum Studies and related disciplines, as well as Heritage Practitioners in GLAM (galleries, libraries, archives, museums) sector.

 It is expected that the participants have a sufficient command of the English language to actively participate in the discussions and to present their own work in English .